Krowemoh/TCL-Utilities/README.md

 `:help` - Help

 ## Features
-1. Persistent Undo History
+		01. Persistent Undo History
-2. Syntax Highlighting for BASIC and PROCs
+		02. Syntax Highlighting for BASIC and PROCs
-3. BASIC code formatter
+		03. BASIC code formatter
-4. Auto Complete based on the current file
+		04. Auto Complete based on the current file
-5. BASIC snippets for commonly used functions like MATREAD and LOCATE
+		05. BASIC snippets for commonly used functions like MATREAD and LOCATE
-6. Natively handle multivalue data and encoding
+		06. Natively handle multivalue data and encoding
-7. Explode, edit and view multivalue data easily
+		07. Explode, edit and view multivalue data easily
-8. Simple searching and replacing
+		08. Simple searching and replacing
-9. View dictionaries alongside record data
+		09. View dictionaries alongside record data
+		10. Open linux file paths and write out linux files

 ## Modes
 1. Normal Mode - This is the default mode